jesperhh/teamfoundation/README.md

 Installation
 ------------
-* Either compile from source (you will need to compile Qt Creator from source and modify TeamFoundation.pro to point to it), or use the binaries from the releases section.
+* Either compile from source, or use the binaries from the releases section.
-* Put the binaries in a folder named TeamFoundation in Qt Creators plugins directory (default is C:\Qt\Tools\QtCreator\lib\qtcreator\plugins).
-For Qt Creator 3.2 and newer, all plugins are stored directly in the plugin directory.
-For Qt 3.5 and later, the initial checkout wizard (icon.png and wizard.json) must be moved to C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards\projects\vcs\teamfoundation (or where you have installed Qt Creator).
+  - To build from scratch, you can follow the steps in appveyor.yml
+* Put the dll in the Qt Creators plugins directory
+  - (install directory)\QtCreator\lib\qtcreator\plugins
+* Put the wizard (icon.png and wizard.json) in a folder called teamfoundation under the vcs wizards:
+  - (install directory)\QtCreator\share\qtcreator\templates\wizards\projects\vcs\teamfoundation